-Founded in May 2012, St. Paul Street Evangelization provides the tools and resources for Catholics to engage the culture in a simple, non-confrontational method of evangelization which involves making themselves available to the public to answer questions about the faith and to pray with those who request it.
-SPSE has had tremendous growth and now has teams throughout the United States and even internationally, such as in the Philippines and Australia.
+St. Paul Street Evangelization provides the tools and resources for Catholics to engage the culture in a simple, non-confrontational method of evangelization which involves making themselves available to the public to answer questions about the Faith and to pray with those who request it.
+SPSE has had tremendous growth and now has teams throughout the United States and internationally.

-But a person might ask, “How can lay people evangelize the Catholic faith so publicly?
+But a person might ask, “How can lay people share the Catholic Faith so publicly?
 Isn’t that the job of priests and bishops?”
 The Catechism of the Catholic Church states, “Lay people also fulfill their prophetic mission by evangelization, ‘that is, the proclamation of Christ by word and the testimony of life.’
 For lay people, ‘this evangelization acquires a specific property and peculiar efficacy because it is accomplished in the ordinary circumstances of the world’” (CCC 905).
-As a lay apostolate, St. Paul Street Evangelization works in fidelity and obedience to the Catholic Church and her Magisterium.
+As a lay organization, St. Paul Street Evangelization works in fidelity and obedience to the Catholic Church and her Magisterium.